Medium1992/wa-proxy-ros/README.md

 ## 📝 Notes

 - `PUBLIC_IP` does not make HAProxy listen on that address.
 It controls HAProxy `tcp-request connection set-dst ...`, which helps when traffic is forwarded through NAT, a load balancer, or another edge path.
+- In WhatsApp, use the container address or the external forwarded address in `Settings -> Storage and data -> Proxy`.
+- WhatsApp Proxy is intended for chats and media; this image does not claim WhatsApp call support.
 - In `auto` mode the image detects public IPv4 through common check-IP services every `IP_CHECK_INTERVAL` seconds.
 If detection returns an empty value, the current HAProxy config is kept unchanged.
 - If your environment is IPv6-only, set `PUBLIC_IP_MODE=fixed` and provide `PUBLIC_IP`.
 - HAProxy intentionally runs as root for RouterOS privileged-port publishing; the config declares `user root` and `chroot /` explicitly to avoid misleading startup warnings.